iOS17/Esign/README.md

 # Ultimate Guide to Esign iOS: Download, Install on iOS 18.5 and Beyond(2025)

-The Esign iOS App is a powerful iPA signing tool compatible with iOS 18.5 and earlier versions.
-It is a free, user-friendly on-device iPA signing tool and iPA installer, so anyone can install it without requiring a computer or Jailbreak.
+The Esign iOS App is a powerful IPA signing tool compatible with iOS 18.5 and earlier versions.
+It is a free, user-friendly on-device IPA signing tool and IPA installer, so anyone can install it without requiring a computer or a Jailbreak.

 The Esign iOS app is a tool for signing and installing iOS IPA apps with Apple Developer/Distribution certificates.

 Esign is a popular IPA sign tool that allows users to sign and install IPA files directly from their iPhone or iPad.
-To sign IPA files using this app, you must have an Apple Developer account or a globally available free Distribute certificate.
+You must have an Apple Developer account or a globally available free Distribute certificate to sign IPA files using this app.
 The Esign iOS utility was supported from iOS 14 to the most recent iOS versions, iOS 17.7.6 and iOS 18.5 beta.

 Users must import and set the .p12 and .mobileconfiguration files to sign an IPA file.